Chickohn/beckohn-industries/README.md

-# Beckohn Industries
+# Beckohn Digital

-This project is a modern, responsive website for Beckohn Industries, showcasing the company's services, contact information, and social media presence.
+This project is a modern, responsive website for Beckohn Digital, showcasing the company's services, contact information, and social media presence.
 The website is built using React, TypeScript, and Material-UI, with a focus on performance and user experience.

 ## Features